 Other Notorious African Dictators:

 - Paul Biya of Cameroon, 85, born in 1933 and dictator since 1982.
-Initially a promising bright and visionaly democratic leader. he has now turned into a senile dictator, awaiting to leave power only by death.
+Initially a promising bright and visionaly democratic leader, he has now turned into a senile dictator, awaiting to leave power only by death.

 - Denis Sassou Nguesso of the Republic of Congo, 75, born in 1943 and dictator between 1979-1990 and since 1997.
 He was forced to give up power in 1990 and then led a bloody civil war to retake power in 1997.
 His nepotism is know around teh world.

 - Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, 76, born in 1942 and dictator since 1979.
 He is one of the most corrupt leaders in Africa.
-Yet, he overyhrew his uncle Macías, after the latter ordered the murders of several members of their relatives, including Obiang's brother, Obiang and others in Macías' inner circle feared the president had become insane.
+Yet, he overytrew his uncle Macías, after the latter ordered the murders of several members of their relatives, including Obiang's brother.
+Obiang and others in Macías' inner circle feared the president had become insane.
 Obiang overthrew his uncle on 3 August 1979 in a bloody soup, tried him for genocide and executed him by a firing squad on 29 September 1979.
 Since then, he has become the copy of his uncle, with the sole difference that he has pushed nepotism to the extreme

 - Omar Hassan Ahmad al-Bashir of Soudan, 74, born in 1944.
 He took power, after ousting the unstable coalition government of Prime Minister Sadiq al-Mahdi in a military coup on 30 June 1989.
 On 16 October 1993, he appointed himself President of Soudan.
-SInce then, Soudanese people have been living a nighmare and the country has effectively or eventually split into three pieces: South Sudan, Darfour, and the rest.
+Since then, the Soudanese people have been living a nighmare and the country has effectively or eventually split into three pieces: South Sudan, Darfour, and the rest.